 Charles Pinckney returned to Charleston in January 1806, and again took up the mantle of public service in the South Carolina General Assembly.
 In December of that year he was elected to his fourth and final term as governor.
 After completing his term as governor, Pinckney was returned to the General Assembly and served until 1813.

 In 1814, nearly 56 years old, Charles Pinckney declined re-election to the legislature and retired from active political life.
-But he was still the recognized leader of the state's Democratic-Republican Party and in 1816 actively supported James Monroe's successful presidential campaign.
+He was still the recognized leader of the state's Democratic-Republican Party and in 1816 actively supported James Monroe's successful presidential campaign.
 In 1818, Pinckney feared the Federalists would win the Charleston District seat in Congress.
 Convinced by friends that he was the only one in his party who could win, he entered the race and won the seat in the Sixteenth Congress (1819-1821).

 It was during this Congressional session that the Missouri Compromise was passed.
 Pinckney, and many other members of Congress, opposed the proposal.
 In his speech addressing the issue he presented an outline of the views of the framers at the Constitutional Convention concerning slavery, which read in part: